Best 3 Days in Copenhagen Itinerary for First Time Travel

 Yep, you guessed it.
 Your day 3 in Copenhagen museum entries, the Town Hall clock tower, and entry to Tivoli Gardens was all covered on the Copenhagen Card!
 I trust you’ll enjoy your 3 days in Copenhagen.

-4 Days in Copenhagen Itinerary Option
+Day 4 – Copenhagen Itinerary Option

-If you can, I highly recommend stretching your 3 days in Copenhagen to 4 Days in Copenhagen.
-As you can see, three days is enough time to cover many Copenhagen top sights.
+As you can tell from above, three days is enough time to experience many Copenhagen top sights.
 Four days in Copenhagen, however, allows for a day trip to Kronborg Castle from Copenhagen, a UNESCO World Heritage site.

 Let Me Hear From You